International Medical Graduates (ECFMG)

 For example, some postdocs at UCSF are currently researching in the US in J-1 visa status then they decide to join a clinical training program.
 Even though they are currently in the US in J-1 visa status, since they are not currently in a clinical training program, their ECFMG request will be considered an “initial” request.

-For example, a physician is current at Boston Children’s hospital and completing their third year of residency.
+For example, a physician is currently at Boston Children’s Hospital and completing their third year of residency.
 They would like to come to UCSF to begin a fellowship in the pediatrics department.
 In this case, they would be considered a “continuation” request.

 UCSF Department Document Checklist